NunoNunes31312/Projects/README.md

 # Projetos

-Hera are all the projects I've done throughout my course in Computer Engineering
+Here are all the projects I've done throughout my course in Computer Engineering

 JRPG was before college and in python